 Jaquith: My dear Mrs. Vale, if you had deliberately and maliciously planned to destroy your daughter's life, you couldn't have done it more completely.

 - The Glasses Gotta Go: Dr Jaquith takes Charlotte's glasses off her nose and snaps them in two.

-- Grand Staircase Entrance: Played with once, played straight the second time.
+- Grand Staircase Entrance: Played with once, when Charlotte is dowdy and overweight, played straight the second time, after The Makeover.

 - The Makeover: Charlotte is first introduced to us feet-first, walking down the stairs.
 The camera pans up.
 We see sensible shoes, fat ankles, thick tights and a dowdy dress.
 After her makeover, she is re-introduced to us in the same way.
 This time, we see fashionable high-heels, trim ankles, stockings, and a tailored suit.
 It is played with a little, though, as Charlotte is still shown to be mentally fragile under her sophisticated new look.

 - The Mistress: Charlotte is Jerry's.
 Treating adultery as sympathetic was unusual for a movie made in The Forties.